Elder Abuse - What are the Different Types of Elder Abuse?

 The National Center on Elder Abuse provides a listing of state elder abuse hotlines.
 Also, you can call the Eldercare Locator at 1-800-677-1116 for help.
 If elder abuse appears to be an imminent threat for a senior, call 911 immediately.

-Finally, if you’re suffering mistreatment, or you suspect your loved one is experiencing elder abuse or neglect at a nursing home or other long-term care facility, contact a knowledgeable nursing home attorney to review your case and see if you or your loved one is eligible to receive compensation for injuries, wrongful death, and other losses.
+Finally, if you’re suffering mistreatment, or you suspect your loved one is experiencing elder abuse, neglect, and being financially taken advantage of at a nursing home, then contact a knowledgeable nursing home attorney.
+The attorney will review your case and see if you or your loved one is eligible to receive compensation for injuries, wrongful death, and other losses.

-If you suspect that nursing home neglect led to or worsened a case of bedsores, contact a lawyer today to receive assistance with this sensitive matter.
+If you suspect that nursing home neglect and abandonment led to or worsened a case of bedsores, contact a lawyer today to receive assistance with this sensitive matter.